Skip to main content

 Code Samples

-The following code can be added to your project and can be used to initialize Crashpad in your application.
+For either integration documented above, the following code can be added to your project and can be used to initialize Crashpad in your application.

 Header, bt_crashpad.h